Data

 Teenage pregnancy data

-For more detail of your local area's annual data from 1998-2020 view the ONS data set
+To see your local area’s data for 2021 view the full ONS data set

 All top tier local authorities have seen declines since 1998, but there remains a big difference in progress and rates between areas.
 Reductions range from 40% to over 80% and there is 7-fold variation in the rate between local authorities.
 Sixty percent of local authorities have at least one ward with a rate significantly higher than England.

-Have a look at your local area’s progress.
-The final column of the spreadsheet shows progress from 1998-2020 in the rate of under-18 conceptions, maternities and abortions.
+Have a look at your local area’s progress over the last 20 years.
+The final column of the spreadsheet shows progress from 1998-2021 in the rate of under-18 conceptions, maternities and abortions.

 Quarterly conception data

-ONS also publish under-18 conception rate quarterly data at national and Local Authority level.
+ONS have also published under-18 conception rate quarterly data for the four quarters of 2021 at national and Local Authority level.
 Tab 1 shows the numbers of conceptions, Tab 2 the conception rate and Tab 3 the rolling annual conception rate.
 Because of some seasonal variation, it is usual practice to compare the same quarter each year rather than consecutive quarters.
-However the rolling annual conception rate provides the most accurate picture of the overall trend.
+However, the rolling annual conception rate provides the most accurate picture of the overall trend.
+The next quarterly data, Q1 2022 is expected to be published ONS in June/July.

 Public Health England Teenage Pregnancy Reports